bluematador/blue-matador-mcp-server/README.md

 ### 🔕 **Alert Management**
 - Create rules to mute specific alerts or resources
 - Mute monitors by service type (SQS, RDS, EC2, etc.)
+- Use wildcard patterns to mute multiple resources at once
 - Manage alert visibility and notification preferences
 - Control when and how you receive alerts